Global perspectives on Digital Health

 Assessment

-For participants who wish to receive a certificate of completion of the course, including the ECTS credits, the assessment is required.
+For participants who wish to receive a certificate of completion of the course, including the EC credits, the assessment is required.

 If you do not wish to do the assessment, you can receive a certificate of attendance of the course.